Ashley represents an independent and locally owned professional plumbing team.

 Showerheads may have a similar issue with a clogged nozzle.
 This can also be cleaned out with the same vinegar-water solution.
 If that does not clear up the problem, however, a new showerhead may be in order.

-If you're experiencing a low pressure issue exclusively with your hot water, chances are it's a problem with your hot water heater.
-The first thing you should check is that the shut-off valve for the tank is fully open.
-If it is or that doesn't appear to help, there may be sediment in your hot water tank that will require a flush.
+If that doesn't appear to help, there may be sediment in your hot water tank that will require a flush.
 While you can clean out the tank with vinegar as well, you may also try reaching out to a local plumbing service to have it done professionally.

-If you have recently moved into your home, check to see if a water pressure reducing valve has been previously installed to limit the force of water coming from the municipal supply line.
+If you have recently moved into your home, check to see if a water-pressure-reducing valve was previously installed to limit the force of water coming from the municipal supply line.
 A plumber can adjust the setting on this to allow for a higher flow rate.

-It is still possible to do something about it, however, even when outside circumstances are out of your control.
-Water pressure boosters, which work by increasing the pressure of the water on its way from the main water line to your kitchen and bathroom fixtures, can be installed but, on average, these can cost $800 or more before any installation fees.
+If outside circumstances are out of your control, it is still possible to do something about low water pressure.
+Water pressure boosters—which work by increasing the pressure of the water on its way from the main water line to your kitchen and bathroom fixtures—can be installed.
+Unfortunately, these can cost $800 or more before any installation fees.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.